People helping People Build Financial Success.

-At the first official board meeting on January 6, 1944, a loan limit of $100 and a maximum share limit of $500 were established.
-At the end of 1944, the young credit union had 201 members with share deposits of $1,854 and loans outstanding of $1,180.
+At the first official board meeting on January 6, 1944 the board of directors set maximum limits of $100 per loan and $500 per share account.
+At the end of 1944 the young credit union had 201 members with share deposits of $1,854 and loans outstanding of $1,180.

 The credit union struggled in 1945 as only twenty-one new members were added.
 Board members pleaded with co-workers at Cities Service to join the credit union to keep it going.
 Total share deposits were $1,695 and total loans were $1,365 by the end of the year.

-In 1951, the operations moved from the Freeman’s home to a basement office in Change House at the Cities Service Refinery, where it remained until 1961.
+In 1951 the operations moved from the Freeman’s home to a basement office in the Change House at the Cities Service Refinery, where it remained until 1961.

 In.
-1959, the credit union reached $2 million assets, paid semi-annual dividends for the first time, and raised the signature loan limit to $750 for 36 months.
+1959, the credit union reached $2 million assets, paid semi-annual dividends for the first time and raised the signature loan limit to $750.

-In 1960, membership increased to 3,000 members, land was purchased on Cities Service Highway for a new office building and the credit union started making real estate loans to members, with the credit union paying the appraisal and updated abstract costs.
+In 1960 membership increased to 3,000 members, land was purchased on Cities Service Highway for a new office building and the credit union started offering real estate loans to members.
+The credit union paid for the appraisal and abstract update fees on real estate loans.

-In 1961, the new office building on Cities Service Highway was completed and occupied.
-Also that year, the board approved a 5% interest refund for the first time.
+In 1961 a new office building on Cities Service Highway was built and occupied.
+Also that year, the board approved a 5% interest refund to loan borrowers for the first time.

-In 1968, CSE’s twenty-fifth anniversary was celebrated at year-end with total membership of 3,494 and assets of over $4 million.
+In 1968 CSE’s 25th Anniversary was celebrated at year-end with total membership of 3,494 and assets of over $4 million.
 In the first twenty-five years of operation over $35 million in loans had been granted to the credit union’s members.
 The signature loan limit was increased to $2,500.

-In 1975, a dividend of 6% on deposits was paid, and a 20% interest refund was paid to the members.
+In 1975 a dividend of 6% on deposits was paid, and a 20% interest refund was paid to borrowers.

-The loan-to-share ratio reached a peak of 98% in 1979.
+The loan-to-share ratio reached 98% in 1979.
 Share Certificates were offered for the first time.
 The share deposit limit was increased to $100,000.

-In 1982, discussions began with CIT-CON Employees Credit Union to determine the feasibility of a merger with CSE Federal Credit Union.
-After the negotiation, a plan was approved by the NCUA and by the Louisiana State Department of Banking allowing the two credit unions to merge effective January 1, 1983.
+In 1982 discussions began with CIT-CON Employees Credit Union to determine the feasibility of a merger with CSE Federal Credit Union.
+After negotiation, a plan was approved by the NCUA and the Louisiana State Department of Banking allowing the two credit unions to merge effective January 1, 1983.

 Also in 1982, the NCUA revised the regulations governing credit unions and allowed companies that did not have credit union services to be added to the field of membership of existing credit unions.
 Several select employer groups were added to CSE’s field of membership, strengthening the credit union and allowing it to weather any layoffs, strikes, and economic downturns that might occur.
 By the end of 1983, CSE’s 40th year in operation, assets had grown to $22.3 million.
 In the next five years assets doubled to over $45 million.